 The plant won’t flower if it doesn’t receive adequate lighting.
-Make sure it gets some full sun in the morning if you put it in a spot that has partial afternoon shade.
+Make sure it gets some full sun in the morning if you put it in a spot with partial afternoon shade.

 The risk of root rot is high, so your adenium will fare best in lower humidity.

-You can plant impala lily outdoors in USDA hardiness zones 10a to 11b, but they can’t handle freezing temperatures.
+You can plant impala lilies outdoors in USDA hardiness zones 10a to 11b, but they can’t handle freezing temperatures.